IBM/terraform-ibm-z-linuxone-samples/terraform_provider_ibm_z_linuxone/ansible/README.md

-# Manage z/OS Logical Partions with GitOps with Terraform Enterprise, Ansible Automation Platform, and Event-Driven Ansible
+# Manage z/OS Logical Partions using GitOps with Terraform Enterprise, Ansible Automation Platform, and Event-Driven Ansible

 Automation is the backbone of scalable, reliable, and secure infrastructure.
 When you work with z/OS logical partitions (LPARs), combining GitOps, Terraform, Ansible Automation Platform, and Event-Driven Ansible creates a powerful, event-driven and declarative infrastructure as code (IaC).